wooorm/stringify-entities/readme.md

 *   [x] Very fast
 *   [x] Just the encoding part
-*   [x] Has either all the options you need for a minifier/prettifier, or it has a tiny size w/ `stringify-entities/light`
+*   [x] Has either all the options you need for a minifier/prettifier, or a tiny size w/ `stringify-entities/light`
 *   [x] Reliable: ``'`'`` characters are escaped to ensure no scripts run in Internet Explorer 6 to 8.
     Additionally, only named references recognized by HTML4 are encoded, meaning